 We have therefore decided that:

 16- and 17-year-olds who do work full-time will still be under the duty to undertake education or training part-time alongside their work.
-We are sure that employers will see the benefits of training for their young employees – both for the individual and the business – and training for this age group is all fully-funded by Government.
+We are sure that employers will see the benefits of training for their young employees – both for the individual and the business – and training for this age group is all fully-funded by the government.

 We will work further with employers’ organisations and local authorities to make sure that this is clearly communicated; and that employers have the information they need to understand the benefits of training for their young staff without the need for regulation.